 - Pour into popsicle moulds.
 If you cut out apple star shapes you can add these to the popsicles for extra prettyness.

-- Gently remove from moulds and enjoy!
-Perfect for a festive BBQ or party.
+- Gently remove from molds and enjoy!

 Pin it for later!